The Guardian Family

 The ‘Ho Jo’ was the nickname given to the monthly staff newsletter, the ‘House Journal’ that ran between 1918 and 1932.
 Its pages offer an intriguing glimpse into the lives of Guardian employees from cooks, cleaners, porters and errand boys to typesetters, reporters and the editor himself.
 The stories range from the prosaic events of office life: dances, trips, weddings and births to touching tributes to those killed in the First World War.

-Manchester Guardian staff addresses and phone numbers
+Manchester Guardian staff addresses and telephone numbers

 The staff directory was an essential tool to help contact employees at home.
 Can we guess the status of staff by where they live and whether they had a home telephone number?